2012 Infantry Soldier Silver Dollar

 Coin Type - Infantry Solider commemorative silver coin.

-The obverse of the coin was designed by Joel Iskowitz and sculpted by the US Mint’s Michael Gaudioso.
-The central design is a 20th century infantry soldier leading a charge and encouraging others to follow him.
+The chosen designs were announced at a football game at Fort Benning’s Doughboy Stadium between the Fort Benning Doughboys and the Columbus State University Cougars.
+A prototype of the coin was used for the coin toss at the football game.
+The obverse of the coin was designed by Joel Iskowitz.
+The central design depicts a 20th-century infantry soldier leading a charge and encouraging others to follow.
 His actions represent the “Follow Me’ motto of the US Army’s Infantry.
 As the soldier runs to the left, in the upper periphery is the word “LIBERTY,” and behind him are the words “IN GOD WE TRUST.”
-In front of him at to the bottom left is the date of issue “2012.”
+In front of him, to the bottom left, is the date of issue “2012.”

 (A 2012-W Infantry Soldier Silver Dollar, Uncirculated, Obverse [right], Reverse [left].)